-An MOT test for a car costs a maximum of £54.85, though it can cost less, and takes about 45 minutes.
+An annual MOT test for a car costs a maximum of £54.85, though it can cost less, and takes about 45 minutes.
 You will be given the result immediately, which will either be a pass or a fail.
-In the case of a pass, an inspector might also list any small faults that need attending to over the coming months as advisory notes.
+Any dangerous faults will result in a fail.
+In the case of a pass, an inspector, having run through the MOT checks, might also list as advisory notes any minor faults that need attending to over the coming months.

-Data from the Driver and Vehicle Standards Agency (DVSA), which is responsible for approving MOT testers, shows that 40% of all cars that undergo the test for the first time fail.
-However, in many cases a few simple checks can reduce the chances of your car failing its MOT, and thus the time and cost associated with repairs and retests.
+Data from the Driver and Vehicle Standards Agency (DVSA), which is responsible for approving testers, shows that 40% of all cars have an MOT fail when they undergo the test for the first time.
+However, in many cases a few simple check-ups can reduce the chances of your car failing its MOT, and thus the time and cost associated with repairs and retests.

 Areas to Inspect